MingxiYe/IcyChecker-Artifact/README.md

 # Getting Started

-Here we provide a simple demo to demonstrate IcyChecker's capability of digging inconsistency.
+Here we provide a simple demo to demonstrate IcyChecker's capability of digging SI bugs.
 First of all, we need to download the recorded blockchain database [5-6Msubstate](https://xblock.pro/#/download/QmTn8tJYSXaPfzo1Hrg2KDTvgBj3s2Dw9wTdyYSaehyEsi).
 Then, we run the following scripts.

 ```bash
 ## unzip 5-6Msubstate.tar.gz